Leonore Tiefer: New View Campaign

 In a society where it's your fault if you don't get sex right, and you have to have a lot of it and you have to do it right but nobody teaches you how ... you're looking for a way to excuse yourself from your problems, and biology offers that excuse."

-Since 1999, Tiefer has condemned the push for “Pink Viagra” by pharmaceutical companies.
+Since 1999, Tiefer has condemned the push for "Pink Viagra" by pharmaceutical companies.
 In doing so, she uniquely paired activism with research and scholarship to create the New View Campaign, which organized against the harmful medicalization of women's sexuality, including female sexual dysfunction, and female genital cosmetic surgery.

 Tiefer started the New View Campaign in 2000 as an educational project to create a new model of women's sexual health.
-According to the campaign's website, “Our goal was to expose the deceptions and consequences of industry involvement in sex research, professional sex education, and sexual treatments, and to generate conceptual and practical alternatives to the prevailing medical model of sexuality.”
+According to the campaign's website, "Our goal was to expose the deceptions and consequences of industry involvement in sex research, professional sex education, and sexual treatments, and to generate conceptual and practical alternatives to the prevailing medical model of sexuality."
 The campaign began with a collaboratively written and vetted manifesto that has been translated in 8 languages and published in many sexology textbooks.
+Besides that, Erwin Haeberle put her summary of the founding of the New View Campaign (2000) into his "sexarchive".

 In 2001, Tiefer co-edited a feminist sexology collection, A New View of Women's Sexual Problems, which grew out of the campaign.
 Her 2003 teaching manual is available on the New View Campaign website.
 The New View Campaign has held 5 scholar-activist conferences, testified before the Food and Drug Administration (FDA), provided fact sheets and briefings for media, and generated articles and chapters that are influencing the way students and professionals are taught about human sexuality.
 Tiefer used her experience as a clinical psychologist, sexologist, and feminist activist to critique, resist, and transform medical models of sexual health and dysfunction.
 Her intergenerational campaign used a range of tactics, including scholarly publications, lobbying, and social media.

 For years, the New View Campaign challenged FDA approval of Intrinsa (2004) and Flibanserin (2010, 2015) for women's hypoactive sexual desire and female sexual dysfunction.
 With petition work, mainstream interviews and debates, public actions, and presentations at FDA hearings, Tiefer and the New View Campaign challenged the highly deceptive pharmaceutical public relations campaigns in 2010, and 2015 that pressured the FDA to approve Flibanserin.
 This effort spanned twelve years, from 2003 to 2015.

 In 2008, the New View Campaign expanded its work to examine female genital cosmetic surgery.
 At the same time, Tiefer expanded her activism from focusing exclusively on the medicalization of sex to a larger perspective on overtreatment and overdiagnosis.
 In doing so, she co-organized the successful conference “Selling Sickness: People Before Profits,” in 2013 in Washington, D.C.

 In October, 2016, Tiefer concluded the New View Campaign with a final Capstone Conference in Bloomington, Indiana, the home of the Kinsey Institute for Research in Sex, Gender, and Reproduction.
 A video about the conference was uploaded in 2017.